Mohsinesper/botsportal/DOCUMENTATION.md

 # Project Overview

 This project is a web application built using Next.js and TypeScript, designed to provide AI-powered solutions for modernizing and optimizing call center operations.
-The application leverages artificial intelligence for a range of functionalities, including:
+The application, Esper AI Call Center, leverages artificial intelligence for a range of functionalities, including:

 *   **Bot Generation:** Creating and managing automated bots for various call center tasks.
 *   **Agent Optimization:** Providing tools and insights to improve agent performance and efficiency.